Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iK_div(_a: iK, _b: iK) -> array<iK, 2>;

-Returns the quotient and remainder of the division between _a and _b, and stores the result into an array of two elements {Quotient, Remainder};
+Returns the quotient and remainder of the division between _a and _b, and stores the result into an array of size two {Quotient, Remainder};

     @compute
     @workgroup_size(1, 1)